 Executive sessions of the independent members of the Company's Board are presided over by the presiding director (the "Presiding Director").
-Basil L. Anderson currently serves as the Presiding Director, a position which is typically rotated among the chairs of the Audit, Compensation, Finance and Nominating, Governance and Social Responsibility Committees.
-Effective on May 24, 2007, Jack M. Greenberg is scheduled to become the Presiding Director.
+John M. Connors, Jr. currently serves as the Presiding Director, a position which is typically rotated on an annual basis among the Chairs of the Audit, Compensation, Finance and Nominating, Governance and Social Responsibility Committees.
+Effective on May 21, 2009, Edward M. Philip is scheduled to become the Presiding Director.
 Interested parties may contact the Presiding Director confidentially by sending correspondence to c/o Presiding Director, Hasbro, Inc., P.O.
 Box 495, Pawtucket, Rhode Island 02860.
 Persons may also contact the Board as a whole through the Presiding Director in the manner set forth in the preceding sentence.